 Stay on track

 One of the best things about taking a smart watch on your travels?
-You have map right there on your wrist.
-With the ViewRanger app you can download a ton of routes and detailed maps onto your watch.
+You have a map right there on your wrist.
+With the Outdooractive app you can download a ton of routes and detailed maps onto your watch.
 They’re all offline too, so there’s no need to panic if you’re in a remote area.

 Its Skyline feature is a gamechanger too.
 It uses your phone’s camera and augmented reality to overlay way points and directions on the landscape around you.
 Easy to explore and find your way around.